autisticdotco/autisticdotco.github.io/README.md

 # autisticdotco.github.io
-Go to https://autisticdotco.w3spaces.com/index.html thank you Copyand paste the url into the website
+Go to https://autisticdotco.w3spaces.com/index.html thank you Copy and paste the url into the website